If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Blue light glare from staring at your electronics all day might not necessarily be permanently damaging to your eyes — according to the American Academy of Ophthalmology, it’s really only UVA or UVB radiation that does that, and neither of those are emitted by computer screens — but long hours of staring at your computer screen definitely does contribute to eye strain.

-There’s even more strain on your eyes now, too, considering that social activities also include Zooms and Google Hangouts.
+Now that things are back open after more than a year of quarantine, remote working, endless Zoom meetings, and socially-distanced activities, we may not be spending as much time staring at computers, notebooks, and phone screens but that doesn’t mean that we shouldn’t stay protected.
 Blue light glasses, while not a protection against UV rays, are certainly one way to help combat eye strain (also useful: taking breaks, using artificial tears, and generally trying to reduce your smartphone usage — a tough challenge, we know).
 The eyewear acts as a filter for the blue light that computer and phone screens emit, which is brighter than other types of light.
 And when you help ease that strain during your workday, your eyes are much better primed to enjoy the crisp colors on your 4K TV at night.

 Prefer metal frames?
 These reinforced gold ones have soft silicone nose pads and durable spring hinges, and are both lightweight and durable.
 They’ll adjust to different head shapes thanks to the adjustable temples and nose guards, and are 52mm wide.
 They come with a microfiber pouch, cleaning cloth, and a blue light test electric torch and test card.

-These stylish square frames from Australian company Quay come in 15 different colors of frame, as well as a mini version for those with smaller faces.
+These stylish square frames from Australian company Quay come in a bunch of different colors, as well as a mini version for those with smaller faces.
 It’s the company’s bestselling blue light style, and can be customized with your prescription by an optometrist.
 (Not to get too HairClub for Men, but they also happen to be the preferred blue light glasses for the author of this story — “not only am I the president, I’m also a client!”)

 The classic, circular shape of these German-engineered metal frames make them a slightly different option than the many plastic frames available.
 They come in silver and gold, have adjustable nose pads, and can be customized with your Rx.